microsoft/FHIR-Converter/docs/using-helpers-concept.md

             {{>Resources/ADT_A01/Patient.hbs PID=PID PD1=PD1 NK1=NK1 ID=(generateUUID PID)}},
 ```

-Here is an example for creating a unique GUID for a C-CDA document:
+Here is an example for creating a unique GUID for a CDA document:

 ```hbs
 {